Except for a BIG difference…

 THE YAK PACK

-Comic books.
 Cute animal characters remain the same throughout the entire collection.
 These books include comprehension questions and phonemic awareness practice.

 These comic book series that are good both for young and older students.
 The fact that the characters remain the same throughout the entire collection makes the collection very engaging for many children.

 The Yak Pack consists of 4 phonics books with around 6 – 7 stories each.
 Each story targets a different sound in a sequential order.
-The YAK PAK collection of books cover short vowels, digraphs, blends and the bossy (or magic) e.

 Their phonics books can also be complemented with their sight word stories (5 books), which are more focused on the practice of high-frequency words.